-We currently pay each non-executive director an annual fee of €95,000 (€200,000 for the Chairman of our Board of Directors and €115,000 for the Vice Chairman) and pay each of these directors an additional €4,000 per meeting attended in person or €1,000 per meeting attended by phone.
-In addition, we pay the chair of the Audit Committee an annual fee of €25,000 and each Audit Committee member will receive an annual fee of €15,000 and a fee of €4,000 per committee meeting attended in person or €1,000 per committee meeting attended by phone.
-We further pay the non-executive chair of each of the Nomination and Compensation Committee, the Group Treasury and Accounting Committee and the Group Portfolio and Investment Committee an annual fee of €15,000 and each such committee member will receive an annual fee of €10,000 and a fee of €4,000 per committee meeting attended in person or €1,000 per committee meeting attended by phone.
+We currently pay each non-executive director an annual fee of $\[Eps.]$ 000 ( $\[Eps.]$ 200,000 for the Chairman of our Board of Directors and $\[Eps.]$ 115,000 for the Vice Chairman) and pay each of these directors an additional $\[Eps.]$ 4,000 per meeting attended in person or $\[Eps.]$ 1,000 per meeting attended by phone.
+In addition, we pay the chair of the Audit Committee an annual fee of $\[Eps.]$ 25,000 and each Audit Committee member will receive an annual fee of $\[Eps.]$ 15,000 and a fee of $\[Eps.]$ 4,000 per committee meeting attended by phone.
+We further pay the non-executive chair of each of the Nomination and Compensation Committee, the Group Treasury and Accounting Committee and the Group Portfolio and Investment Committee an annual fee of $\[Eps.]$ 5,000 and each such committee member will receive an annual fee of $\[Eps.]$ 6,000 and a fee of $\[Eps.]$ 6,000 per committee meeting attended by phone.
 In addition, our non-executive directors receive an annual equity award as provided for in AerCap's remuneration policy for members of the Board of Directors and in accordance with the terms of the Equity Incentive Plan 2014.
 The size of the annual equity award to our non-executive directors increased, effective as of December 31, 2015, following a market compensation analysis conducted by an independent benefits advisory firm and in accordance with the terms of the Equity Incentive Plan 2014.
 As of December 31, 2016, our non-executive directors hold options to acquire a total of 22,941 AerCap ordinary shares, 27,810 shares of restricted stock and 28,981 restricted stock units, which equity awards have been granted under the AerCap equity incentive plans, as further described below.
 All members of the Board of Directors are reimbursed for reasonable costs and expenses incurred in attending meetings of our Board of Directors.